shapiromatron/bmds-server/docs/deploying.rst

     - Enable python to be used (run terminal as administrator):
         ``Set-ExecutionPolicy Unrestricted``
     - Download the appropriate `pywin32`_ library (we will install later in a virtual environment)
+    - Download the appropriate `scipy`_ library (we can't pip-install this one directly)
 - Git_
     - v2.10.2 or higher
     - 64-bit version